CAPA in Manufacturing: A Practical Guide

 This is where most CAPA processes fail.
 A survey of over 300 quality professionals found that poor root cause analysis was the single most cited problem with their CAPA systems.

 The failure mode is stopping too early.
 "The operator didn't follow the procedure" is not a root cause.
 Why didn't they follow it?
 Was the procedure unclear?
-Was it physically impossible to follow given the setup?
+Was it physically impossible given the setup?
 Were they never trained on it?
-Did the procedure not account for this material type?

 Two common methods:

 5 Whys.
-Start with the problem and ask "why" repeatedly until you reach a cause you can actually control.
+Start with the problem and ask "why" repeatedly until you reach a cause you can control.
 The rejected bore diameter: Why were parts oversize?
 The tool was worn.
-Why was the tool worn?
+Why?
 It wasn't replaced at the scheduled interval.
 Why not?
 The schedule wasn't posted at the machine.
 Why not?
-There's no standard process for posting tool change schedules.
+No standard process for posting tool change schedules.
 Now you have something actionable.

 Fishbone diagram.
 Organize potential causes into categories: machine, method, material, manpower, measurement, and environment.
-Work through each category to identify which factors contributed.
-This works well when the cause isn't obvious or when multiple factors combined to create the problem.
+Work through each category to identify contributing factors.
+This works well when the cause isn't obvious or when multiple factors combined.

-The goal is a root cause statement that, if addressed, would prevent the problem from recurring.
-If your root cause could apply to almost any quality problem ("lack of training," "human error"), you probably haven't dug deep enough.
+If your root cause could apply to almost any quality problem ("lack of training," "human error"), you haven't dug deep enough.

 4. Plan and implement corrective action